 I'm spending some time in Amish Country, PA and the color trend of the season is green—rolling hills of emerald, vast forests of sage and chartreuse grasslands that stretch for miles.
-Inspired by the natural hues and steadfast agricultural history of the region, I developed a mock brand in Misty Meadows—a goat dairy farm specializing in handcrafted goat's milk soap.
+Inspired by the natural hues and steadfast agricultural history of the region, I developed a brand in Misty Meadows—a goat dairy farm specializing in handcrafted goat's milk soap.

 I curated a brand mood board using key adjectives that I'd brainstormed to define the Misty Meadows brand—Timeless, Traditional, Natural and Trustworthy.
 Once the mood board was completed, I pulled colors directly from the board images to create a custom color palette.

 After the colors were selected, I set to work designing three logo concepts for Misty Meadows and then chose a main logo.
 From there, I created two alternative logos and icons, selected typefaces and combined all the information onto a brand style board.